yochannah/Corrfunc/README.rst

 Alternate Install Method
 -------------------------

-The python package is directly installable via ``pip install Corrfunc``.
+The python package is directly installable via ``pip install corrfunc``.
 However, in that case you will lose the ability to recompile the code according to your needs.
 Installing via `pip` is **not** recommended, please open an install issue on this repo first; doing so helps improve the code-base and saves future users from running into similar install issues.

 Installation notes
 ------------------